rockhopsoft/survloop/README.md

 [![Laravel](https://img.shields.io/badge/Laravel-5.3-orange.svg?style=flat-square)](http://laravel.com)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://tldrlegal.com/license/mit-license)

 SurvLoop is a Laravel-based engine for designing a database and creating a mobile-friendly user interface to fill it.
+This was originally developed to build the <a href="https://github.com/flexyourrights/openpolice" target="_blank">Open Police</a> system.

 # Table of Contents
 * [Requirements](#requirements)